 Recent work highlights the challenge of scaling evidence-based strategies to achieve social policy objectives (List, 2022).
-Recent reviews of RCTs across numerous policy domains found substantially smaller effects when interventions were implemented at scale than when the interventions were originally designed and evaluated by academic researchers (Dellavigna and Linos, 2022; Saccardo et al., 2022).
-In the context of education, resource-intensive and high-impact models like high-dosage tutoring and intensive college advising have respectively generated large improvements in academic performance in K-12 education and large gains in enrollment and attainment at the postsecondary level (Guryan et al., 2021; Nickow, Oreopoulos, and Kuan, 2021; Barr and Castleman, 2021; Carrell and Sacerdote, 2017; Castleman, Deutschlander, and Lohner.
-2020).
-Yet attempts to scale these models through remote technologies, both to reach more students and reduce costs, have resulted in substantially smaller or insignificant effects (Kraft et al., 2022; Gurantz et al., 2019; Philips and Reber, 2022; Sullivan et al., 2021).
-Low-touch nudge strategies have been effective at increasing student completion of important college planning tasks, like applying for financial aid, and in turn improving the rate at which students enroll and persist in college (Castleman and Page, 2015; Page, Castleman, and Meyer, 2021).
-Similarly-designed nudges have been ineffective, however, when implemented at state or national scale (Avery et al., 2021; Bettinger et al., 2021; Bird et al., 2021).
+Reviews of RCTs across numerous policy domains document substantially smaller effects when interventions were implemented at scale than when the interventions were originally designed and evaluated by academic researchers (Dellavigna and Linos, 2022; Saccardo et al., 2022).
+In the context of education, resource-intensive and high-impact models like high-dosage tutoring and intensive college advising have respectively generated large improvements in academic performance in K-12 education and large gains in enrollment and attainment at the postsecondary level (Guryan et al., 2021; Nickow, Oreopoulos, and Kuan, 2021; Barr and Castleman, 2021; Carrell and Sacerdote, 2017; Castleman, Deutschlander, and Lohner, 2020).
+Yet attempts to scale these models through remote technologies, both to reach more students and to reduce costs, have resulted in substantially smaller or insignificant effects (Kraft et al., 2022; Gurantz et al., 2019; Loeb et al., 2023; Philips and Reber, 2022; Sullivan et al., 2021).